Standard Libraries (CLI): Kernel Profile

 The Kernel Profile is a subset of the Compact Profile.
 The Kernel Profile contains the Base Class Library (BCL) and Runtime Infrastructure Library.

 Compact Profile

 The Compact Profile contains those libraries in the Kernel Profile as well as the Network Library, the Reflection Library and the XML Library.

 Libraries

 Base Class Library

 The Base Class Library is a simple runtime library for modern programming languages.
 It serves as the Standard for the runtime library for the language C# as well as one of the CLI Standard Libraries.
 It provides types to represent the built-in data types of the CLI, simple file access, custom attributes, security attributes, string manipulation, formatting, streams, collections, among other things.
 It defines types in the following namespaces:

-System Defines the Object class which all reference type objects derive from (including value-type objects) and the ValueType class which all value type objects derive from.
-It also defines the base data types like integers, floating point numbers, character, strings, Boolean, enumeration and more.
-Support for the environment and platform and a command-line interface is provided along with base classes for exceptions and attributes.
-It defines arrays and delegates, mathematical functions and many other types.

-SystemCollections Defines many common container types used in programming, such as dictionaries, hashtables, lists, queues and stacks.

-SystemCollectionsGeneric Defines generic types of the container types in the SystemCollections namespace.

-SystemDiagnostics Defines types that provide the ability to diagnose applications.
-It includes event logging, performance counters, tracing and interaction with system processes.

-SystemGlobalization Defines types that define culture-related information, including language, country/region, calendars in use, format patterns for dates, currency and numbers and sort order for strings.

-SystemIO Defines type that enable reading from and writing to different streams, such as files or other data streams.
-Also provides a connection to the file system.

-SystemSecurity Defines types that represent the security system and permissions.

-SystemSecurityPermissions Defines types that control access to operations and resources based on policy.

-SystemText Defines types that support various character encodings, regular expressions and a more efficient mechanism for manipulating strings.

-SystemThreading Defines types that enable multithreaded programming.

 Runtime Infrastructure Library

 The Runtime Infrastructure Library provides the services needed by a compiler to target the CLI and the facilities needed to dynamically load types from a stream in a specified file format.
 It defines types in the following namespaces:

-System Defines types for the application domain, pointers, handles and more.

-SystemReflection Defines types that provide a managed view of loaded types, methods and fields, and that can dynamically create and invoke types.
-These types are relevant to the program runtime.

-SystemRuntimeCompilerServices Defines types that provide functionality for compiler writers who use managed code to specify attributes in metadata that affect the run-time behavior of the Virtual Execution System.

-SystemRuntimeInteropServices Defines types that support Platform Invocation Services (P/Invoke).